Thoughts about the future of software after LLMs.

 Autonomous reasoning is not a new term.
 But here, I'm interested in its meaning in the current context of programming and LLMs.
 And in this context, reasoning can be thought of simply deciding what to do next based on some state and input.

 Application development typically consists of multiple reasoning steps, resulting in an application itself.
 This reasoning is based on common and domain-specific knowledge.
 As we now see, LLMs have some common knowledge and can also be given a task or domain-specific knowledge via prompts, directly or using retrieval-augmented generation.
-And with additional fine tuning to produce relevant responses, LLMs now have the ability to take over parts of human reasoning.
+And with additional fine tuning to produce structured responses, LLMs now have the ability to take over parts of human reasoning.
 In other words, they can "develop" parts of the program on the fly, given some instructions.
-That's what OpenAI Function Calling, LangChain Agents, and Transformers Agents do.
+That's what OpenAI Function Calling, LangChain Agents, and Transformers Agents basically do.

 In contrast, traditional software has very limited reasoning abilities, implemented explicitly as conditional statements.
 Logic programming, and languages such as Prolog, tried to broaden reasoning abilities of the computers.
 But automating human reasoning in a formal way didn't quite work out due to brittle knowledge representation, among other things.
 A high level analogy for facts and predicates in Prolog could be LMM weights and architecture.

 The concept of intelligent systems isn't new either.
 Expert systems are probably the most relevant in this context.
 Having been based on logic programming, they inherit the same problems - brittle knowledge representation and limited reasoning.